chris2009/demo-devops-python/README.md

 }
 ```

-If the user id does not exist, we will receive status 404 and the following message:
+If the user ID does not exist, we will receive status 404 and the following message:

 ```json
 {